 Tottenham's Danny Rose (4.0) spent last season on loan at Sunderland, and returns to White Hart Lane as the probable starting left-back.
 Andre Villas-Boas appears to have little faith in Benoit Assou-Ekotto, which gives Rose, who showed his attacking intent by winning a penalty against Espanyol on Saturday, a chance to impress.
 Part of a better defensive unit now, and with more offensive weapons to link with, the 23-year-old could have a big year.

 In previous seasons Rose might have been listed as a midfielder, much like Everton's Seamus Coleman (4.5).
-The Republic of Ireland international has claimed the right back berth at Goodison Park now, and last term made more assists per minute than teammate Leighton Baines.
-The Toffees' mean defense should see Coleman pick up plenty of clean sheets and if he is given license to bomb forward (which is extremely likely if Roberto Martinez plays a 3-4-3 formation) he could be a must-have purchase.
+The Republic of Ireland international has claimed the right-back berth at Goodison Park now, and last term made more assists per minute than team-mate Leighton Baines.
+The Toffees' mean defence should see Coleman pick up plenty of clean sheets and if he is given license to bomb forward (which is extremely likely if Roberto Martinez plays a 3-4-3 formation) he could be a must-have purchase.

 |TOP THREE MOST UNDERVALUED PICKS

 GW1 v Norwich (A)

 Staying in Wales, Swansea's Jonjo Shelvey (5.5) has impressed since moving to the Liberty Stadium.
 The 21-year-old can expect a more prominent role under Michael Laudrup than was given to him at Liverpool, and his four goals in six Europa League group games last term highlights his raw goalscoring potential.